 The village’s Public Lands Division regularly maintains its streambeds and parks, cleaning litter and debris, officials say.
 Village workers have also taken steps to limit the amount of hazardous waste and garbage on the streets by upgrading street sweepers and routinely inspecting the storm water system.

-And thanks to the village’s low elevation and geographic location, Valley Stream avoids the brunt of storm runoff and the debris that it creates, Fare said.
+And thanks to the village’s low-lying elevation and geographic location, Valley Stream faces the brunt of storm runoff and the debris that it creates, Fare said.

 But Grossman still urges village and Nassau County officials to do a more intensive inspection and decontamination of Mill Pond.